-- 5. The risk identification and hazard mapping exercise forms the basis for planning or decision-making, such as ways to prevent the hazard (the cause), or minimize or mitigate the resultant harm (the effect).
-Given the scope of work and time frame, a rapid fire riskassessment has been undertake for Bangalore city considering various factors such as population density, concentration of commercial, public assembly, industrial areas, high rise building and Major Accident Hazard (MAH) units, etc. Base unit for the analysis was the Planning District as defined by Revised Master Plan 2020, Bangalore. - 6.
-Total study area falls in 38 of the total 47 planning districts approximately.
+1. The risk identification and hazard mapping exercise forms the basis for planning or decision-making, such as ways to prevent the hazard (the cause), or minimize or mitigate the resultant harm (the effect).
+Given the scope of work and time frame, a rapid fire risk assessment has been undertake for Bangalore city considering various factors such as population density, concentration of commercial, public assembly, industrial areas, high rise building and Major Accident Hazard (MAH) units, etc.

+2. Total study area falls in 38 of the total 47 planning districts approximately.
 Some of the wards which are very partially falling in the outer planning districts are considered as part of the nearest planning districts to simplify the analysis.
 Of the 38, seven are classified under "Very High Risk (Richmond Town, Malleshwaram, Baiyyappanahalli, Peenya, CV Raman Nagar, Byatarayanapura), 12 as "High Risk", 10 "Medium" and remaining 9 as "Low Risk" zones.
 Overall 14 percent of total area is classified as Very High Risk and this houses 19 percent of total population.